No matter your role — sales, marketing, operations, or leadership — you have a lot to accomplish.

-Want to get potential buyers reading between buying cycles?
-Don’t try to pitch to them, but address the pain points they face in their day-to-day jobs.
-Troubleshooting, efficiency improvements, common problems, and so on.
+Want to get potential buyers reading between buying stages?
+Don’t try to pitch to them, but address the pain points they face in their day-to-day jobs, like troubleshooting, efficiency improvements, common problems, and so on.
 New trends and innovations are always popular topics, and the place of your industry in the larger economic landscape is also an ever-changing subject of interest.
-If you already have a blog, check out 12 Ways To Improve Your Blog to make sure you're not missing out on anything important — like a CTA and a clear URL.
+If you already have a blog, check out 16 Ways To Improve Your Blog to make sure you're not missing out on an important lead generation component — like a call-to-action (CTA).

 Document Your Offerings With White Papers

 Much more in-depth than a blog, but also potentially more valuable to your prospects — and eventually to you are white papers.
 We suggest two key factors to consider in writing a white paper: